lj-ditrapani/16-bit-computer-assembler/README.markdown

 Numbers
 ------
 ```
-Numbers are unsigned
+Numbers are unsigned integers
-unadorned integer represents a decimal value
+An unadorned integer represents a decimal value
 $ represents a hex value $D7E0
 % represents a binary value %0101_1100_1011
 underscores in numbers are ignored